Scoring and Pass Standing

 Please assess your preparedness carefully before attempting the Pharmacist Evaluating Examination.

-Candidates are permitted a maximum of three (3) attempts for the Pharmacist Evaluating Examination, with one, final (fourth) attempt available upon successful completion of remediation.
+Candidates are permitted a maximum of four attempts for the Pharmacist Evaluating Examination.

-After three (3) unsuccessful attempts, the Board is prepared to consider your petition for one final (fourth) attempt after you have presented evidence, acceptable to the Board, of successful completion of remediation that is according to Board specifications (as outlined in your results letter).
-Remediation is only accepted if started after the date on your results letter and completed within one year of your final exam attempt.
-Documentation confirming completion of remediation must be received at PEBC at least three weeks before the date of the examination.
+After three unsuccessful attempts, if you can present evidence, acceptable to the Board, of successful completion of remediation according to Board specifications (as outlined in your results letter), the Board is prepared to consider your petition for a fourth, final attempt.
+Remediation is only accepted if started after the date on your results letter and completed within one year of your fourth, final attempt.
+Documentation confirming completion of remediation must be received by PEBC, by email, at least three weeks before the date of the exam.
 You can find more information HERE.

-It is important to assess your examination preparedness carefully and not simply make another attempt at the next scheduled examination date without adequate remediation and improvement in the needed areas.
+It is important to assess your exam preparedness carefully and not simply make another attempt at the next scheduled exam date without adequate remediation and improvement in the needed areas.

 IMPORTANCE OF MEETING APPLICATION DEADLINE:

-It is important to ensure that the application form for a fourth attempt of the Pharmacist Evaluating Examination is received by the deadline date, even if your eligibility to take the Pharmacist Evaluating Examination is conditional upon receipt and acceptance of required remediation.
-Please do not wait for PEBC acknowledgement of your remediation documentation, prior to sending in your application.
+It is important to ensure that the application form for a fourth attempt of the Pharmacist Evaluating Examination is received by the deadline date, even if your eligibility to take the Pharmacist Evaluating Examination is conditional upon receipt of required remediation.
+Please do not wait for PEBC to acknowledge receipt of your remediation documentation, prior to sending your application.

-Applications received after the deadline will not be processed, even if the pending documentation has been received prior to the examination date.
+Applications received after the deadline will not be processed, even if the pending documentation has been received prior to the exam date.

-If you withdraw before the start of an examination, it does not count as one of your attempts at the examination.
-Once you have begun an examination sitting, it does count as one of your attempts, even if you must leave the examination early – unless you are granted a “no standing” status based on a sudden event (see below).
+If you withdraw before the start of an exam, it does not count as one of your attempts at the exam.
+Once you have begun an exam sitting, it does count as one of your attempts, even if you must leave the examination early – unless you are granted a “no standing” status based on a sudden event (see below).

-Candidates are strongly encouraged not to attempt the examination and to make an appropriate withdrawal if, prior to the examination, they are ill or have extraordinary circumstances, including bereavement, that may affect their performance on the examination.
+Candidates are strongly encouraged not to attempt the exam and to make an appropriate withdrawal if, prior to the exam, they are ill or have extraordinary circumstances, including bereavement, that may affect their performance on the exam

 “No Standing” Status